NCAS-CMS/cf-python/docs/source/tutorial.rst

 object.

 .. code-block:: python
-   :caption: *An example evaluating compound query operation involving a greater than or equal to 3 and a strictly less than 5 condition.*
+   :caption: *An example evaluating a compound query operation involving a greater than or equal to 3 condition and a strictly less than 5 condition.*

    >>> ge3 = cf.Query('ge', 3)
    >>> lt5 = cf.Query('lt', 5)